6 Types of Tools To Optimize Your Strategic Procurement Process

 In essence, this global database of the freshest company data and a search API, both powered by AI, automate and facilitate all the procurement tasks we listed earlier, starting with supplier discovery.

-Using Veridion’s Complex Search API, procurement professionals can use natural language to conduct highly customized searches for prospective suppliers.
+Using Veridion’s Search API, procurement professionals can use natural language to conduct highly customized searches for prospective suppliers.

 veridion complex search api screenshot